 - The court will enter a plea of not guilty, and set a court date for a pre-trial conference.

 - Ask for a copy of the police report from the judge.
 That can help an attorney get to the heart of your defense.

 - Your next step is to find a Massachusetts lawyer to represent you.
 With your lawyer’s help, you can decide how you want to handle the charges against you.

 What Kind of a Lawyer do I Need?

 If your facing a drunk driving charge, you can get any lawyer to represent you, But most lawyers, if they are honest, would strongly recommend that you speak to someone who handles DUI cases all the time.
-In fact, you should consider talking to several different MA or Greater Boston DUI lawyers before you decide.
 The decision can be particularly important if you are facing a second or third offense OUI.